In a Nutshell

-If you’re based in the US or Canada then Square also includes everything you need to build and deploy an online Ecommerce site.
+If you’re based in the US, Canada, UK or Australia then Square Online also includes everything you need to build and deploy an online Ecommerce site.
 Since Square acquired Weebly, it has integrated all of that tool’s online features to create pixel perfect store environments with just a few clicks.

-Square lets users customize many details of their online stores.
+Square Online lets users customize many details of their online stores.

 For instance, users are able to apply their preferred color scheme for their digital receipts and invoices.